| If your ring spins around on

 your ring off.

-The not so comfortable involve the placing of "balls" or
+In order of not so comfortable involve the placing of "balls",

 "springs" inside the ring.
 This usually involves sizing